Souleymeine/escape-lib/README.md

 - [ ] Parallel screen rendering?
 - [ ] 24bit color driver for Linux/BSD's tty?
 - [ ] Try compiling and running with [Fil-C](https://fil-c.org/)
+- [ ] Doom in the linux kernel's tty, with mouse support!
 ## After version 1.0.0 (stable)
 - [ ] API for grapheme clusters
 Bindings for